-Some examples which may result in partial relief of double taxation:
+Some examples which may result in partial or no relief of double taxation:

-- where timely notification is not provided and/or a year is statute-barred or becomes statute-barred during negotiations in either jurisdiction, relief may not be possible; - refusal of another tax administration to provide full relief of a Canadianinitiated adjustment that has been settled through the Canadian domestic tax appeals process; - inability of another tax administration to vary an adjustment due to its domestic rules; - the Canadian and foreign administrations cannot agree on the interpretation of an issue involving the treaty or a bilateral advance pricing arrangement (BAPA); and - a foreign adjustment that is not recognized for Canadian tax purposes such as a notional charge, or a Canadian adjustment not recognized by a foreign tax administration.
+- where timely notification is not provided and/or a year is statute-barred or becomes statute-barred during negotiations in either jurisdiction, relief may not be possible; - refusal of another tax administration to provide full relief of a Canadianinitiated adjustment that has been settled through the Canadian domestic tax appeals process; - inability of another tax administration to vary an adjustment due to its domestic rules; - the Canadian and foreign administrations cannot agree on the interpretation of an issue involving the treaty or a bilateral advance pricing arrangement (BAPA); - a foreign adjustment that is not recognized for Canadian tax purposes such as a notional charge, or a Canadian adjustment not recognized by a foreign tax administration. - no response from another tax administration to Canada's request for a MAP; - residency issues where the Canadian and foreign administrations cannot agree on how to apply the tie-breaker rules; - refusal of a taxpayer to provide information requested by one or both tax administrations; - permanent establishment issues where the tax administrations cannot agree on what constitutes a permanent establishment.